fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

 ## Defining the entity models

-Let's now implement the internal entity we'll use when passing around a user object in our business logic, in `entities.py`.
+Let's now implement the internal "entity" model we'll use when passing around a user object in our business logic, in `entities.py`.
 Even if we replace the ORM or the database, this object likely won't change as it should still carry the same attributes and should not require refactorings to our business logic.

+What's nice about using Pydantic models for such entities is we'll get the awesome validation Pydantic is known for, for "free".

 !!! example "entities.py"